BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 What does baby look like at 6 weeks?

 If you’ve let your doctor know you’re 6 weeks pregnant, they may have asked you to go in for your first prenatal appointment right away, but more likely, they may have told you to wait a few weeks.
 In fact, the first prenatal checkup is usually at about 8 or 9 weeks.
 So unless yours is a high-risk pregnancy, you probably won’t have a 6-week ultrasound.
-We know the anticipation is killing you!

-And yes, if you are 6 weeks pregnant with twins, you’ll likely be able to see two distinct gestational sacs or yolk sacs on the ultrasound at this point.
+And, yes, if you are 6 weeks pregnant with twins, you’ll likely be able to see two distinct gestational sacs or yolk sacs on the ultrasound at this point.

 While you wait for your doctor’s appointment, you probably have a million questions on your mind.
 Write them down so you have them ready to ask your OB at your first prenatal visit.
 (Until then, we hope we’ve answered—and can continue to answer—a bunch for you.)